-In designating new candidate airports, the Secretary shall consider if a grant would:
+In designating new candidate airports, the Secretary shall consider if a grant will:

-(1) Reduced delays at an airport with more than 20,000 hours of annual delays in commercial passenger aircraft takeoffs and landings; or
+(1) Reduce delays at an airport with more than 20,000 hours of annual delays in commercial passenger aircraft takeoffs and landings; or

 (2) Enhance airport and air traffic control system capacity in a metropolitan area or reduce current and projected flight delays.

-The application for new designations will be evaluated in terms of how the proposed projects would contribute to reducing delays and/or how the airport would enhance air traffic or airport system capacity and provide adequate user services.
+The application for new designations will be evaluated in terms of how the proposed projects will contribute to reducing delays and/or how the airport will enhance air traffic or airport system capacity and provide adequate user services.

-1. The FAA will evaluate candidate airports and/or the airports such candidate airports would relieve based on the following specific factors:
+1. The FAA will evaluate candidate airports and/or the airports such candidate airports will relieve based on the following specific factors:

 - Compatibility of airport roles and the ability of the airport to provide an adequate airport facility;

-- The capability of the candidate airport and its airside and landside complex to serve aircraft that otherwise must use the relieved airport;
+- The capability of the candidate airport and its airside and landside complex to serve aircraft that otherwise must use a congested airport;

 - Landside surface access;